Montana Prenuptial Agreement

 2. How much does a prenup cost in Montana?

-Attorney-drafted prenups typically cost $1,200 to $2,400 for straightforward agreements and up to $10,000 for complex situations involving businesses, ranches, or trusts.
-Single-attorney drafting can run $600 to $800.
+Attorney-drafted prenups in Montana typically run $1,200–$2,400 for straightforward agreements (two W-2 earners, no business interests) and $5,000–$10,000+ for complex situations involving ranches, businesses, trusts, or multi-state property.
+A single attorney reviewing a draft can cost $600–$800.
 The national average is roughly $8,000 per couple.
-Online platforms like PerfectPrenup are dramatically cheaper.
+Online platforms like PerfectPrenup are dramatically cheaper — you get the Montana-specific template free, then pay only for attorney review.

 3. Does a Montana prenup need to be notarized?

-4. Do you need a lawyer for a prenup in Montana?
+4. Do you need a lawyer for a Montana prenup?

-6. What can't you include in a Montana prenup?
+6. What can't you put in a Montana prenup?

-Child support and child custody cannot be predetermined — MCA § 40-2-605(2) provides that a child's right to support cannot be adversely affected by a prenup, and custody is decided by the court at divorce based on the child's best interests.
+Two hard limits: child support and child custody.
+MCA § 40-2-605(2) provides that a child's right to support cannot be adversely affected by a prenuptial agreement, and custody is always decided by the court at divorce based on the child's best interests.
 Including these provisions risks invalidating surrounding clauses.
+Beyond that, any term that violates Montana public policy or criminal law is unenforceable.
+Everything else — property division, spousal support waivers, inheritance rights, life insurance, asset management, debt allocation, choice of law — is fair game under § 40-2-605(1).

-8. How long before the wedding should you sign a prenup in Montana?
+7. How far in advance should you sign a prenup in Montana?

 10. Does a Montana prenup protect inherited property?